formularin/chat-app/README.md

 chat-app client
 ```

-The server is the IP address of the server machine
+The server is the IP address of the server machine.
 Find your IP address (on unix) using the command:
 ```bash
 ipconfig getifaddr en0